johnwhittenstudio/project-4/README.md

 ### Project Objectives Further Exploration

-- _• Site is styled with CSS and images._
+- _Site is styled with CSS and images._

-_• Allow users to order more than one pizza with different toppings._
+- _Allow users to order more than one pizza with different toppings._

-_• Display the list of pizzas ordered as links that can be clicked for details._
+- _Display the list of pizzas ordered as links that can be clicked for details._

-_• Offer a delivery option that then requires address information._
+- _Offer a delivery option that then requires address information._

 ## Directions

-_{• Open the terminal on your local computer.}_
+- _Open the terminal on your local computer._

-_{• Navigate to the parent directory of your preference.}_
+- _Navigate to the parent directory of your preference._

-_{• Clone this project using $ git clone https://github.com/johnwhittenstudio/project-4}_
+- _Clone this project using $ git clone https://github.com/johnwhittenstudio/project-4_

-### Open Project using Terminal
+#### Open Project using Terminal

-_{• Navigate to the top level of the repository with the command $ cd project-4}_
+- _Navigate to the top level of the repository with the command $ cd project-4_

-_{• Open index.html in the browser with the command $ open index.html}_
+- _Open index.html in the browser with the command $ open index.html_

-### Alternatively
+#### Alternatively

-_{• Open the folder using your local machine's user interface by double clicking on the folder project-4}_
+- _Open the folder using your local machine's user interface by double clicking on the folder project-4._

-_{• Open the index.html by double clicking on index.html}_
+- _Open the index.html by double clicking on index.html_

-### Alternatively
+#### Alternatively

-_{• Open a live version of the project in your browser by clicking on https://johnwhittenstudio.github.io/project-4/}_
+- _Open a live version of the project in your browser by clicking on https://johnwhittenstudio.github.io/project-4/_

 <!-- The html web form does not need a server to run and can be completed and interacted with by clicking on the "click here" button.